Electric-Coin-Company/zcash-docs/source/rtd_pages/sapling_turnstile.rst

 Migration Tool
 --------------

-As of version 2.0.5 of zcashd, a Sprout to Sapling migration tool is available to help users who have funds stored in older Sprout addresses migrate them to a Sapling addresss.
+As of version 2.0.5-1 of zcashd, a Sprout-to-Sapling migration tool is available to help users who have funds stored in older Sprout addresses migrate them to a Sapling addresss.
 It is **highly recommended** that all users with funds in Sprout addresses make use of this tool instead of manual migration.

 Since the exposure of the migrated amount potentially compromises the privacy of users, the tool works by hiding individual migration transactions among those of all users that are doing the migration at around the same time.